Jonas Deichmann: Early life

-Sports
+Family and relatives

+Jonas' grandfather moved from Germany to West Africa, settled in Guinea, started working as a snake catcher and sailing around the world.
+According to Jonas, the grandfather was a big childhood influence and a hero figure who sparked Jonas' thirst for adventure.

+Expeditions

-Cabo da Roca, Portugal to Vladivostok, Russia
+2017: Portugal to Vladivostok

 In summer 2017 he cycled the 14331 km long route from Cabo da Roca in Portugal to Vladivostok in Russia in 64 days, 2 hours and 25 minutes setting a new world record for the fastest cycling across Eurasia.
 During the journey he also set a new world record for the fastest cycling across Europe from Cabo da Roca to Ufa in Russia in 25 days, 3 hours and 38 minutes.

-Prudhoe Bay, Alaska to Ushuaia, Argentina
+2018: Alaska to Southern Argentina

 From the 19 August 2018 to 24 November 2018 he cycled the 23112 km long Panamericana from Prudhoe Bay, Alaska to Ushuaia, Argentina in a new record time of 97 days.
-He completed his journey unsupported with the help of a team or support vehicle.
+He completed his journey unsupported, without a team or support vehicle.

-Capenorth, Norway to Cape Town, South Africa
+2019: Norway to South Africa

 From 8 September to 19 November he completed the approximately 18000 km long journey from North Cape in Norway to Cape Town in South Africa on his bicycle in a new record time of 72 days, 7 hours and 27 minutes.
 He was 30 days faster than the prior record holder.

+In Egypt, Jonas was put in a prison cell in order to avoid a terrorist attack.
+In Ethiopia, he biked through an active conflict zone where people threw stones and sticks at him.

-Triathlon around Germany
+2020: Triathlon around Germany

 On 23 August 2020 he completed a triathlon around Germany, covering a distance of 16-times Ironman.
 He started in Lindau at Lake Constance and swam 60 km across the lake.
 He then cycled clockwise around Germany until the town of Zwiesel in Bavaria and the ran the final 675 km back to Lindau where he arrived after 31 days.
 The journey was a training and test for a triathlon around the world („Triathlon 360-degree") to which Deichmann started on 26 September 2020 in Munich.

+2020: Triathlon 360 – around the world

+Jonas has completed a triathlon around the world covering a distance of 120 long-distance triathlons (approximately 456 km of swimming, 21600 km of cycling and 5064 km running).

+During this journey, he gained international notoriety as the "German Forrest Gump".
+The book about his journey "Das Limit bin nur ich" is a bestseller.
+Prior to his triathlon around the world, he set multiple cycling records from Norway to South Africa, Alaska to Argentina, and across Eurasia.

 Across the Alps to Karlobag, Croatia

 He first cycled across the Alps to Karlobag in Croatia and then swam 456 km along the coast to Dubrovnik in 54 days.
 He completed the swim without a support boat and pulled a self designed raft with his supplies.
-He beat the prior record for the longest swim without a support by Sean Conway who had swam 200 km along the British coast.
+He beat the prior record for the longest swim without a support by Sean Conway who had swum 200 km along the British coast.